 The graphics in this game are nothing to write home about but they aren’t the worst I’ve ever seen either.
 There are however a large amount of glitches in the game.
 Roads, buildings, and even the car you are driving will disappear for a few seconds while the game attempts to load and render everything.
 I have failed a fair share of missions due to glitches as well – I spent at least an hour on the final Vice Kings mission due to glitches.
 While this was a huge pain in the ass I kept at it because the story was so good that I wanted to know how it ended.

 The music in Saints Row is played through the stereo in your car.
 There are multiple stations to choose from with a lot of popular songs.
 You can also collect CD’s hidden throughout the game to unlock new music or stop at a store and buy music.
 The sound effects in the game are very realistic and keep you fully engaged in the game.
 When something blows up or a gun is fired it sounds exactly as it should.
 Each gun even has its own sound instead of using a base sound for pistols, rifles, shot guns, etc.

 Overall, Saint’s Row is a very fun game.
 It offers a great story line, game play, and dialogue.
 If it wasn’t for all the glitches I would have given this game a much higher score, but even with all the problems I ran into I would still recommend this game.
-If you’ve got the cash lying around or you are looking for a new game go ahead and pick up this classic.Note: The Saints Row review was written based on the Xbox 360 version of the game.
+If you’ve got the cash lying around or you are looking for a new game go ahead and pick up this classic.Note: Saints Row was reviewed on Xbox 360.
+A physical copy of the game was purchased by SelectButton.